danielfreire-dev/Danielfreire-dev/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Digital Marketing
+- 🔭 I’m currently working in Digital Marketing
 - 🌱 I’m currently learning Web Development
 - 👯 I’m looking to collaborate on Cool Projects
 - 📫 How to reach me: [Personal Website](https://danielfreire.pages.dev)